 Do you know what term is used for camcorder apart from video camera?
 A Handycam, this literally means that the camera is built to be handheld so it can give you enough freedom to move around and use it easily.

 However, most people usually get confused and end up buying incredibly bulky camcorders, and while they may be packed with all the right features, your shooting experience will be suffering a lot, mainly because you’re not able to properly handle the video camera to begin with.

-Buying a camcorder isn’t all that difficult, all you need is some amount of proper knowledge, and enough budget to go out in the market and buy a good video camera/camcorder.
+Buying a camcorder isn’t all that difficult, all you need is some amount of proper knowledge, and enough budget to go out in the market and buy a best video camera/camcorder.

-However, the most common issue with the modern day camcorders is that there is little room left for innovation, that is basically leading several companies into creating products that are a lot similar to each other with little to no difference.
+However, the most common issue with the latest camcorders is that there is little room left for innovation, that is basically leading several companies into creating products that are a lot similar to each other with little to no difference.

 Right now, we are writing this to help out some of the readers who are looking out for some of the most needed features of a good camcorder.